wp-plugins/fresh-text/readme.txt

 == Installation ==

 1. Upload fresh_text folder to the `/wp-content/plugins/` directory
-1. Edit replacement.js to use your path to wordpress (line 10)
 1. Activate the plugin through the 'Plugins' menu in WordPress